Hubbell (NYSE:HUBB) Updates FY 2022 Earnings Guidance

-Hubbell (NYSE:HUBB – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $9.20-$9.40 for the period, compared to the consensus earnings per share estimate of $9.30.
+Hubbell (NYSE:HUBB – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $9.20-$9.40 for the period, compared to the consensus EPS estimate of $9.30.
 The company issued revenue guidance of -.

-A number of brokerages recently commented on HUBB.
-Morgan Stanley lowered their target price on Hubbell from $200.00 to $190.00 and set an equal weight rating for the company in a report on Tuesday, May 31st.
-StockNews.com upgraded shares of Hubbell from a hold rating to a buy rating in a report on Saturday, April 30th.
-Wells Fargo & Company raised their price target on shares of Hubbell from $181.00 to $200.00 in a research report on Thursday, April 28th.
-Finally, Zacks Investment Research raised Hubbell from a hold rating to a buy rating and set a $222.00 target price for the company in a research note on Tuesday.
-Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $208.00.
+Several equities analysts recently issued reports on HUBB shares.
+Wells Fargo & Company upped their price objective on shares of Hubbell from $181.00 to $200.00 in a research note on Thursday, April 28th.
+StockNews.com raised Hubbell from a hold rating to a buy rating in a research note on Saturday, April 30th.
+Finally, Morgan Stanley lowered their price objective on Hubbell from $200.00 to $190.00 and set an equal weight rating for the company in a research report on Tuesday, May 31st.

 The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 15th.
-Investors of record on Tuesday, May 31st will be given a $1.05 dividend.
-The ex-dividend date of this dividend is Friday, May 27th.
-This represents a $4.20 dividend on an annualized basis and a dividend yield of 2.14%.
-Hubbell’s dividend payout ratio (DPR) is presently 45.80%.
+Investors of record on Tuesday, May 31st will be issued a $1.05 dividend.
+This represents a $4.20 dividend on an annualized basis and a yield of 2.33%.
+The ex-dividend date is Friday, May 27th.
+Hubbell’s payout ratio is currently 45.80%.

-In other Hubbell news, Director Carlos M. Cardoso sold 749 shares of the business’s stock in a transaction that occurred on Monday, May 16th.
-The stock was sold at an average price of $193.73, for a total value of $145,103.77.
-Following the completion of the sale, the director now owns 1,744 shares in the company, valued at $337,865.12.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-Insiders own 0.82% of the company’s stock.
+In other Hubbell news, Director Carlos M. Cardoso sold 749 shares of the company’s stock in a transaction dated Monday, May 16th.
+The stock was sold at an average price of $193.73, for a total transaction of $145,103.77.
+Following the completion of the sale, the director now directly owns 1,744 shares in the company, valued at $337,865.12.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+0.82% of the stock is currently owned by insiders.

-Several large investors have recently made changes to their positions in HUBB.
-First Manhattan Co. acquired a new position in Hubbell in the 1st quarter valued at about $28,000.
-Zullo Investment Group Inc. acquired a new stake in shares of Hubbell during the fourth quarter worth $41,000.
-Covestor Ltd lifted its holdings in shares of Hubbell by 137.3% during the first quarter.
-Covestor Ltd now owns 522 shares of the industrial products company’s stock worth $96,000 after purchasing an additional 302 shares during the period.
-Belpointe Asset Management LLC purchased a new position in Hubbell in the 4th quarter valued at $133,000.
-Finally, Squarepoint Ops LLC purchased a new position in Hubbell during the 4th quarter worth $211,000.
-86.37% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+First Manhattan Co. purchased a new position in shares of Hubbell in the 1st quarter valued at $28,000.
+Zullo Investment Group Inc. acquired a new stake in Hubbell in the 4th quarter valued at $41,000.
+Covestor Ltd raised its position in Hubbell by 137.3% in the first quarter.
+Covestor Ltd now owns 522 shares of the industrial products company’s stock valued at $96,000 after purchasing an additional 302 shares during the period.
+Belpointe Asset Management LLC acquired a new position in shares of Hubbell during the fourth quarter worth about $133,000.
+Finally, Squarepoint Ops LLC purchased a new stake in shares of Hubbell in the fourth quarter worth about $211,000.
+Institutional investors own 86.37% of the company’s stock.

 About Hubbell (Get Rating)